Home

 ©http://libris.kb.se/bib/1663432, Public domain, via Wikimedia Commons – Original / License

 In 1796, when he was eleven years old, Pehr-Georg Scheutz entered Jönköping elementary school.
-There he followed the normal course of instruction, which included theology, history and political geography, and in addition, he made the acquaintance of the classical authors.
-Afterwards, Scheutz progressed to the Gymnasium in Wexiö, where the curriculum subjects were much the same as before.
+There he followed the normal course of instruction, which included theology, history, and political geography, and in addition, he made the acquaintance of the classical authors.
+Afterward, Scheutz progressed to the Gymnasium in Wexiö, where the curriculum subjects were much the same as before.
 He showed a particular interest in languages, read the New Testament in Greek, and even picked up a fair amount of Hebrew outside the regular routine.
-The main emphasis of Scheutz’ schooling was on languages and the humanities, which was to be of great use to him in his future career.
+The main emphasis of Scheutz’s schooling was on languages and the humanities, which was to be of great use to him in his future career.

 Career